coreemu/core/docs/install.md

 * installs systemd service pointing to appropriate python location based on install type
 * clone/build/install working version of [OPSF MDR](https://github.com/USNavalResearchLaboratory/ospf-mdr)

-> **NOTE:** installing locally comes with its own risks, it can result it potential
+!!! note

-> dependency conflicts with system package manager installed python dependencies
+    Installing locally comes with its own risks, it can result it potential dependency conflicts with system package manager installed python dependencies

-> **NOTE:** provide a prefix that will be found on path when running as sudo,
+!!! note

-> if the default prefix /usr/local will not be valid
+    Provide a prefix that will be found on path when running as sudo, if the default prefix /usr/local will not be valid

 The following tools will be leveraged during installation: